lewishowles/components/src/components/content/data-table/data-table.md

 - type: `string`
 - default: `"id"`

 The raw row property used to match controlled selection.
-Dotted paths are supported.
 In server mode, this identity also preserves selected rows across page windows, so every selectable server row needs a non-null value at this path.

 ### `name`